Agheb/PyRunnerGame/Readme.md

 - Documentation and Codeguidlines
     - use PEP-8 named functions, classes etc. @all
     - write Google Style docstrings for all functions you write @all
+    - create own branches for new features @all
+        - don't push to master (ask @fahrenwalde to pull/merge your changes)
     - test your code and watch cpu usage @all
         - try to provoke crashes through random/fast user input @all
         - add sanity checks at critical locations @all
+    - basic usage of the Render and Music Thread are below
+        - make sure your drawing functions return their rects (in a list or single rect) to the main function @all
+            - this allows the main function to pass it to the Render Thread for partial screen updates @all
 - [ ] package things up to deploy @wankmueller
     - [ ] maintain Python 2.7 compatibility @all